Vengeance Demon Hunter Patch 9.1 Changes Analysis

 On this page, we tell you how the Patch 9.1 changes for Vengeance Demon Hunter affect the spec and what the current state of theorycrafting is.

 Vengeance Demon Hunter Patch 9.1 Changes Overview

 Vengeance Demon Hunter changes for Patch 9.1 are previewed in this part of the guide.
 This should be viewed as a preview that can be changed any day prior to the patch release date.
 This page is a work-in-progress.
-For a full list of changes to the entire Demon Hunter class can be found on our dedicated page below.
+A full list of changes to the entire Demon Hunter class can be found on our dedicated page below.
 For an additional list of content coming in Patch 9.1, you can also check out our Patch 9.1 Overview page.

 Base Spec Changes for Patch 9.1

 There are no changes for the base spec at this time.
 Vengeance was the top or second-best tank for all of Shadowlands so no serious changes are expected.

 There are no changes to talents at this time.
 Vengeance is in a good place so it is expected of Blizzard to leave the spec alone for at least one large patch.

 Legendary Changes for Patch 9.1